Approved by Faculty Committee: November 24, 2014

 - Late March/Early April – Individual meeting (highlights, feedback and developmental)

 - Mid-April – Committee Chair’s Report to the Dean

-The criteria and rubric are intended to support a holistic evaluation of effort and effectiveness across the three categories of scholarship teaching and service.
+The criteria are intended to support a holistic evaluation of effort and effectiveness across the three categories of scholarship, teaching, and service.
 The inclusion of multiple criteria in each category reflects the range of dimensions to be evaluated in each area.
 The assumption is that there can be multiple ways to demonstrate excellence in a category – sometimes by depth in one or few criteria, other times by breadth across criteria.
 At the same time, some criteria within a category are particularly important, and that is noted in the guidance for evaluation for each category.